enisdenjo/graphql-ws/PROTOCOL.md

 1. _Server_ terminates the socket by dispatching the close event `4408: Connection initialisation timeout`
 1. _Client_ reports an error using the close event reason (which is `Connection initialisation timeout`)

+### Query/Mutation operation

+_The client and the server has already gone through [successful connection initialisation](#successful-connection-initialisation)._

+1. _Client_ generates a unique ID for the following operation
+1. _Client_ dispatches the `Subscribe` message with the, previously generated, unique ID through the `id` field and the requested `query`/`mutation` operation passed through the `payload` field
+1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `ExecutionArgs` for the operation
+1. _Server_ validates the request and executes the GraphQL operation
+1. _Server_ dispatches a `Next` message with the execution result matching the client's unique ID
+1. _Server_ dispatches the `Complete` message with the matching unique ID indicating that the execution has completed
+1. _Server_ triggers the `onComplete` callback, if specified

 ### Subscribe operation

 _The client and the server has already gone through [successful connection initialisation](#successful-connection-initialisation)._

 1. _Client_ generates a unique ID for the following operation
 1. _Client_ dispatches the `Subscribe` message with the, previously generated, unique ID through the `id` field and the requested subscription operation passed through the `payload` field
-1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `SubscriptionArgs` for the operation
+1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `ExecutionArgs` for the operation
-1. _Server_ validates the request and establishes a GraphQL subscription and listens for events in the source stream
+1. _Server_ validates the request, establishes a GraphQL subscription and listens for events in the source stream
 1. _Server_ dispatches `Next` messages for every event in the underlying subscription source stream matching the client's unique ID
 1. _Client_ stops the subscription by dispatching a `Complete` message with the matching unique ID
 1. _Server_ effectively stops the GraphQL subscription by completing/disposing the underlying source stream and cleaning up related resources